We structure uniquely personal, flexible and effective plans to help our clients preserve maximum wealth throughout every stage of life.

 If, during this process, conflicts arise between fiduciaries and beneficiaries, our estates and trusts attorneys partner with the firm’s experienced litigators to resolve them.

 Stein Sperling attorneys value advanced planning when it comes to the intricacies of carrying out clients’ wishes, or those of their loved ones, upon death.
 We carefully anticipate possible points of interpersonal and financial conflict through both the planning and administration processes.
-These can include issues of competency, undue influence or questionable changes to estate planning documents.
+These can include issues of competency, undue influence or questionable changes to estate planning documents, as well as dealing with post-death administrative matters.

 When disputes arise, our estates and trusts attorneys call upon members of our firm’s experienced litigation team, who represent trustees, executors and beneficiaries in probate and trust administration matters as well as contested and uncontested guardianships and caveat proceedings.
 We are therefore able to initiate and defend claims of the estate, trust or guardianship, as well as executors, guardians and trustees representing those entities.
 We also are well-versed in representing beneficiaries of estates and trusts in their disputes with other beneficiaries, or in claims of alleged breaches of fiduciary duty.